njelich/isquare-deploy-hackathon/README.md

 First, we'd like you to play with the provided scripts and understand how they work:
 - Perform an inference using the [provided image](face-pixeliser/imgs/example_01.jpg)
 - Take a screenshot with your webcam and see if you can pixelise your face
-- [optional] modify the code so that faces are replaced with correctly sized emojis instead of being pixelized.
+- [optional] Modify the code so that faces are replaced with correctly sized emojis instead of being pixelized.

 ### 2. Make the model isquare-compatible
 Now that you've gotten to know the model a bit, you will have to deploy it and make it available as an "API" using iSquare.
 Simply follow the steps and explanation given [here](https://docs.isquare.ai/deploy/deploy_with_isquare/1intro) and create the appropriate scripts.
 You should be able to do this easily on your own, but if you're stuck, we provide the [solution scripts](face-pixeliser/solution).
 The steps to take can be broken down to: